-Activity: mainly nocturnal, crepuscular; rests during the middle of the night
+Activity: mainly nocturnal, crepuscular; rests during the middle of the night and lineage.
+Other individuals are thought to have been introduced into Texas in 1895 for sport hunting and trapping.

-Tracks: forepaw 2" (5 cm) long, oval, with hind paw slightly smaller; straight line of single tracks; hind paws fall near or directly onto fore prints (direct register) when walking, often obliterating the forepaw tracks, 10-14" (25-36 cm) stride when walking den entrance.
+Tracks: forepaw 2" (5 cm) long, oval, with hind paw slightly smaller; straight line of single tracks; hind paws fall near or directly onto fore prints (direct register) when walking, often obliterating the forepaw tracks, 10-14" (25-36 cm) stride when walking

-Stan's Notes: The most widely distributed of wild canids in the world, ranging across North America, Asia, Europe and northern Africa.
-European Red Foxes were introduced into North America in the 1790s, resulting in some confusion regarding the original distribution and lineage.
+Stan's Notes: The most widely distributed wild canid in the world, ranging across North America, Europe, Asia, and northern Africa.
+Some European Red Foxes were introduced into North America in the 1790s, resulting in confusion regarding the original distribution

 Usually alone.
 Very intelligent and learns from past experiences.
-Often catlike in behavior, pouncing on prey.
-Sleeps at the base of a tree or rock, even in winter, curling itself up into a ball.
+Often catlike in behavior, pouncing onto prey.
+Curls up into a ball and sleeps at the base of a tree or rock, even during winter.

-Hunts for mice and other small prey by stalking, looking, and listening.
+Hunts for mice, moles, and other small prey by stalking, looking, and listening.
 Hearing differs from the other mammals.
 Hears low-frequency sounds, enabling it to detect small mammals digging and gnawing underground.
 Chases larger prey such as rabbits and squirrels.
 Hunts even if full, caching extra food underground.
 Finds cached food by memory and using its sense of smell.

-Mated pairs will actively defend their territory from other foxes; however, they are often killed by coyotes or wolves.
+While mated pairs actively defend their territory from other foxes, they are often killed by coyotes or wolves.
 Uses a den only several weeks for birthing and raising young.
 Parents bring food to kits in the den.
 At first, parents regurgitate the food.
-Later, they will bring fresh meat and live prey to the den, allowing the kits to practice killing.
-Young are dispersed at the end of their first summer, with the males (dog foxes) traveling 100-150 miles (161-242 km), much farther than females (vixens), to establish their own territories
+Later they bring fresh meat and live prey to the den, where the kits practice killing.
+Young are dispersed at the end of their first summer, with the males (dog foxes) traveling 100-150 miles (161-242 km)-much farther than females (vixens)-to establish their own territories.